qxf2/training-website/README.md

 # training-website

-Material for the trainingseniorqa.com.
+Material for https://trainingseniorqa.com.
 This is the public facing website for our training program.

 ## SETUP